lokesh-coder/pretty-checkbox/README.md

-# :heavy_check_mark: Pretty checkbox
+# Pretty checkbox

-No more boring old fashioned checkboxes.
-New scalable CSS3 pretty checkbox and radio buttons with custom font icon library. **Only CSS**!
+a tiny **css library** to make your checkboxes and radio buttons more creative.

 ![alt text](./preview.png "Logo Title Text 1")